versen/versen.github.io/content/awards/procedure-and-committee.md

 ### About the VERSEN Thesis Awards

-To further promote and encourage excellence in software engineering research, VERSEN has introduced the VERSEN Thesis Awards.
+To further promote and encourage excellence in software engineering research, VERSEN has introduced the **VERSEN PhD Thesis Award** and the **VERSEN MSc Thesis Award**.
 The awards are indications of excellence that can support talent in future applications in the current competitive academic climate.

 The awards are supported by NWO and promoted at [ICT.Open](https://ict-research.nl/ict-open/).